VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 Yes, with the VY256 Miner, you can setup up shareholder mining so users get a chance to earn XMR hashes to a specified wallet based on the percentage of the designated points they own.

+=My users want their rewards in crypto currency rather than in gift cards and virtual items.
+Can you add this?=

+You do know you can do this yourself by adding a wallet field to a WooCommerce checkout and send the crypto currency manually like a regular eCommerce selling physical goods.
+Also, you can just setup paper wallets from valid wallet generator site and put a $1 in each of them and save the private keys in txt files so your users can just scrap them when purchased in your WooCommerce store.
+I cannot believe I am recommending Jaxx, but it works well enough or this if your users are not technical.
+Or you can put a $5 eBay gift card on your store, and your end users can buy it indirectly.

 == Screenshots ==

 1. Create your own point types with their own name and icon.